IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 # AIMD.
 AI for microscopy denoising
 This repository is demonstrating the use of open-source microscopy data for deep learning based image denoising and transfer learning as showcased in:
-Lohr D, Meyer L, Woelk L-M, Kovacevic D, Werner R. (2025) T-Cell Activation.
+Lohr D, Meyer L, Woelk L-M, Kovacevic D, Werner R. (2025) Deep Learning-Based Image Restoration and Super-Resolution for Fluorescence Microscopy: Overview and Resources.
 In: Diercks B-P (ed) T-Cell Activation: Methods and Protocols.
 Springer US, New York, NY, p XXX–XXX

 All code is available as jupyter notebooks which can be customized for application to new data.
 Models are trained using one or both of the following two datasets: